octaveEtard/LMpackage/README.md

 ## Quick start

 ### Installation
 Add the `functions` folder to your path.
 The code is structured as a [Matlab package](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) contained in `functions/+LM` to reduce the risk of shadowing any of your own functions.
 Functions can be called by using the `LM.` prefix (e.g. `out = LM.someFunction(x,y,z)`).
-Alternatively the required functions can also be [imported](https://uk.mathworks.com/help/matlab/matlab_oop/importing-classes.html).
+Alternatively the required functions can also be [imported](https://uk.mathworks.com/help/matlab/matlab_oop/importing-classes.html) (e.g. `import LM.someFunction; out = someFunction(x,y,z)`).
 Note a large number of calls of the type `LM.someFunction` in a **script** can lead to decreased performance.
 This can be fixed by encapsulating the calls in a function or by importing the relevant functions.

 ### Examples
 The `example` folder contains detailed examples illustrating how to use this package based on synthetic data.
 These include: